lezzthanthree/Discord-Nameplate/README.md

 You can visit this webpage live in https://lezzthanthree.github.io/Discord-Nameplate

 ## Why?
 This is my first HTML/CSS/JS Practice Project.
-I still have a lot of things to learn such as making this into React.
+I still have a lot of things to learn such as making this into React, allow moving of images, and more.